SchapplM/robsynth-paper_iftommwc2019_invkinfuncred/paper/review/IFToMM-WC_ikfr_Review.md

 * The variables FE e FD are not clear in equations 2 and 3.
 Index E and D are the same.

-* The text (0) in equation 3 is not clear.
+* [x] The text (0) in equation 3 is not clear.
 The variable should be presented in the text as they are presented.
+  * Satz zu Indizes für Referenz-KS der Vektoren und Rotationsmatrizen

-* The pose \"x\" and the remaining variables are presented after equation 6, I suggest present them before, as soon as they are presented in equation1 and 2.
+* [x] The pose \"x\" and the remaining variables are presented after equation 6, I suggest present them before, as soon as they are presented in equation1 and 2.
+  * erledigt.
+Text umgestellt.

-* The identification and concept of the \"residual vector\" are not clear.
+* [x] The identification and concept of the \"residual vector\" are not clear.
+  * Erklärung dazu und des Begriffs deutlicher und früher

-* The definition of the vector \"alpha\", in the begin of section 2.2 it is different from presented in Equation 10, where is presented the vector \"alpha*\".
+* [x] The definition of the vector \"alpha\", in the begin of section 2.2 it is different from presented in Equation 10, where is presented the vector \"alpha*\".
+  * Satz dazu ergänzt

-* In the text, it is said that \"alpha\" is reciprocal Euler angles.
+* [x] In the text, it is said that \"alpha\" is reciprocal Euler angles.
 It is not clear in what sense such reciprocity emerges.
+  * Klargestellt: Reziprozität bezieht sich auf die Kombination zweier Euler-Winkel.

-* The authors said \"degree of freedom which can be set arbitrarily\".
+* [N] The authors said \"degree of freedom which can be set arbitrarily\".
 If I consider that the last angle is arbitrary, thus I do not have a problem with redundancies.
 Please review this sentence and make it clear.
+  * Zusatz: DoF of Operational Space
+  * Review-Kommentar geht am Inhalt vorbei: Die Redundanz ist kein Problem, sondern etwas, was man mathematisch bestmöglich beschreiben möchte, um es auszunutzen.

 * The matrix \"P\"psi\" in Equation 21 is different from the \"P\"n\" in equation 14.
 It is not clear.